cvklein/wisdom-of-crowds/README.md

 ``Crowd()`` allows for computation of several functions directly.
 Most functions call ``is_mk_observer(node,m,k)`` The function ``S(node)`` gives the max m\*k for which  node is an m,k-observer.
 The function ``h_measure(node)`` returns the max h such that node is an h,h-observer (compare to the h-index).

 There is also a function ``D(node)`` that returns the *diversity* of a node, defined as the number of distinct  sources from which a node receives testimony.
-This requires an  attribute (default `'T'`) which is used to query either inbound nodes or edges (edges not yet implemented).
+This requires an  attribute (default `'T'`) which is used to query inbound nodes.
 The attribute may yield a single value or a set of values.  ``D(node)`` is defined as the number of distinct values  across all source nodes/edges.
 Finally, ``pi(node)`` is defined as D*S.

 As per Sullivan et al, ``S`` is not calculated for k<2, so a node with zero or one inputs has S=0.